JoHof/lungmask/README.md

 Description and evaluation of the model can be found here:
 * Hofmanninger et al., ---

 The model performs segmentation on individual slices, extracts right-left lung seperately includes airpockets, tumors and effusions.
-The trachea will not be included in the lungmask.
+The trachea is not included in the lung.

 Installation
 ------------